dholt/openstack-lab/README.md

 ```

 Note:
-The devstack install script removes the double quotes for the pci variables which causes the script to fail.
+The devstack install script removes the double quotes for the pci variables from local.conf which causes the script to fail.

 https://bugs.launchpad.net/devstack/+bug/1374118